Hair Schools in Louisiana

 Average yearly salary for hair design in Louisiana

-According to statistics provided by O*Net, the average salary earned in 2013 for cosmetologists, hair dressers, and hair designers in Louisiana was $22,100, slightly less than the average earned across the United States.
-The anticipated career outlook for professionals is between 8% and 14% growth, meaning jobs should be readily available.
+According to statistics provided by O*Net, the average salary earned in 2019 for cosmetologists, hair dressers, and hair designers in Louisiana was $19,680, slightly less than the average earned across the United States.
+The anticipated career outlook for professionals is around 11% growth, meaning jobs should be readily available.

 Most hair designers start their careers by working as a stylist in a spa or salon.
 There, you see individual clients, usually by appointment, although some salons accept walk-ins as well.
 You will perform a variety of hair-related services such as shampooing and conditioning, cutting, blow-drying and styling, coloring and highlighting, perming and straightening, among others.
 You may choose to develop a hair design specialty, such as designing hairdos for wedding parties, or for television personalities, or fashion or photo shoots.
 These specialties would most likely require you to offer your services on-site rather than in the spa or salon.
 For instance, if you style hair for television, you will be required to work at the television studio.
 In between seeing your clients you will need to straighten and neaten your work station and sterilize your tools to prepare for your next client.
 Working as a hair designer can afford you a good amount of scheduling flexibility, although your spa or salon may have specific hours they expect you to be available for them to book appointments with you.
 Also, many clients prefer to obtain beauty services on weekends or in the evenings.
 Still, it is possible to work either full or part time, and to manage other commitments, such as raising a family, along with your career.
 Look through the list below to find Hair Design Schools in Louisiana.